Operational technology: Security

-From the very beginning security of operational technology has relied almost entirely on the standalone nature of OT installations, security by obscurity.
+Security of operational technology systems has historically relied almost entirely on the standalone nature of OT installations, security by obscurity.
 At least since 2005 OT systems have become linked to IT systems with the corporate goal of widening an organization's ability to monitor and adjust its OT systems, which has introduced massive challenges in securing them.
 Approaches known from regular IT are usually replaced or redesigned to align with the OT environment.
 OT has different priorities and a different infrastructure to protect when compared with IT; typically IT systems are designed around 'Confidentiality, Integrity, Availability' (i.e. keep information safe and correct before allowing a user to access it) whereas OT systems require 'realtime control and functionality change flexibility, availability, integrity, confidentiality' to operate effectively (i.e. present the user with information wherever possible and worry about correctness or confidentiality after).

 Other challenges affecting the security of OT systems include: